SCE-Development/Courses/linux_basics/README.md

 `I'm writing on a new line.`

-To delete a whole line of text in a basic editor you'd have to start from the end and hold delete/backspace.
+To delete a whole line of text in a basic editor, you'd have to start from the end and hold delete/backspace.
 In vi, you can just type `esc`, `dd`.
 Now the entire line is gone.
 You can type `u` to undo the command.
 This is one of MANY vi features, and is simply supposed to introduce you to what can be done with a powerful text editor.

 # Important Concepts